Multiple Sclerosis (MS)

 Although MS may progress and regress unpredictably, there are typical patterns of progression:

 • Relapsing-remitting pattern: Exacerbations alternate with remissions, when partial or full recovery occurs or symptoms are stable.
 Remissions may last months or years.
 Exacerbations can occur spontaneously or can be triggered by an infection such as influenza.
-Relapsing forms of MS include active secondary MS (defined as a clinical relapse or new lesion seen on an MRI scan of the brain or spinal cord).
+Relapsing forms of MS include active secondary MS (defined as a clinical relapse, a new lesion seen on an MRI scan of the brain or spinal cord, or progressive disability).

 • Primary progressive pattern: The disease progresses gradually with no remissions, although there may be temporary plateaus during which the disease does not progress.
 Unlike in the relapsing-remitting pattern, there are no clear exacerbations.